jensengroup/propka/docs/source/quickstart.rst

  Quickstart Guide
 ==================

-PROPKA can be used either as a module or via the installed script :program:`propka3`; i.e., either
+PROPKA can be used either via the installed script :program:`propka3` or as a Python module.
+When using the :ref:`propka3-command`, use

 .. code-block:: bash

-   propka3
+   propka3  FILENAME

-or :mod:`propka`
+As a module (:mod:`propka`), also provide the input filename

 .. code-block:: bash

-   python -m propka
+   python -m propka FILENAME

-works for invoking PROPKA.
+In both cases, additional options may be added, as described in more detail for the :ref:`propka3-command`.

 Predicting protein residue |pKa| values